yeslogic/prince-docs/docs/cookbook.md

 Fine-tuning of hyphenation can be done with the `-prince-hyphenate-after` and `-prince-hyphenate-before` properties to determine the minimum number of letters in a word that may be moved to the next line or that may be left at the end of a line when the word is hyphenated.

-The [`-prince-hyphenate-limit-lines`](css-props.md#prop-prince-hyphenate-limit-lines) property is used to determine the maximum number of consecutive lines that may end with a hyphenated word.
+Hyphenation can be limited for certain lines: the [`-prince-hyphenate-limit-lines`](css-props.md#prop-prince-hyphenate-limit-lines) property is used to determine the maximum number of consecutive lines that may end with a hyphenated word, and the [`-prince-hyphenate-limit-last`](css-props.md#prop-prince-hyphenate-limit-last) property determines how it should be handled at the end of columns, pages, or spreads.

 Prince uses the hyphenation patterns from the CTAN archive - the full archive is accessible [here](https://ctan.org/tex-archive/language/hyph-utf8/tex/patterns/txt).
 The default hyphenation patterns can be found in the installed `hyph.css` file, located in the default style sheets location (see [Installation Layout](installing.md#installation-layout)).